faq

 State marketplace routesIndex of published state routing pages with official route caveats.

-2026 state Marketplace routing source mapSummarizes the official route family and state-specific launch caveats.
+2026 state Marketplace routing source mapSummarizes the official route family, state-based marketplace categories, HealthCare.gov routing, and state-specific launch caveats so readers can confirm the right starting point before comparing private coverage pages.

 Moving and state coverage changesUse official state routing context